secure-systems-lab/secure-systems-lab.github.io/projects.md

   ##### Secure Software Development

 <a name="in-toto"></a>
-- **in-toto**: A program that holistically enforces the integrity of a software supply chain by gathering and signing information about the chain itself.
+- **in-toto**: Do you know where your software has been?
+Most software developers are careful to secure each step of their products supply chain, but  there is little or no security protection in-between these steps. in-toto  holistically enforces the integrity of a software supply chain by gathering and signing information about the chain itself.
 Through the use of “link metadata,” in-toto provides documentation that ensures clear accountability as to how software is written, packaged and distributed...and by who.

-  * Current deployments:

-  * Lessons Learned:
+  * Products: in-Toto is currently being integrated into other lab projects, including PolyPasswordHasher.

+  * Project Members: Santiago Torres-Arias,
+  Lukas Pühringer,
+  Vladimir Diaz,
+  Artiom Baloian,
+  Justin Cappos

+  * Tags: software supply chain, link metadata, software tampering

 <a name="lind"></a>
 - **Lind**: a virtual machine design that prevents the triggering of kernel bugs by locking all system calls into popular access paths.
 The design is based on the idea that popular paths—ones used every day to access basic system requests—are much less likely to contain vulnerabilities.
 This limited kernel access reduces the possibility of interaction with flawed code.

-  * Lessons Learned:
+  * Products:

+  * Project Members: Yiwen Li,
+  Brendan Dolan-Gavitt,
+  Justin Cappos

+  * Tags: virtual machine, kernel bugs, popular paths

 <a name="crashsimulator"></a>
 - **CrashSimulator**: a tool that simulates “real-world” testing for new and upgraded software without the complications of “real-world” deployment.
 The program enables software developers to identify vulnerabilities in product designs long before they are packaged and released.